medavox/tuki-nuwa/text/Grammar.md

 When a verb takes place in the present, we use li to seperate the noun doing the verb, from the verb itself.

-If it happens in the future or the past, we use different words blah1 and blah2:
+If it happens in the future , we use `hinsu`:

+If it happens in the past , we use `jatun`: